RegularLunar/Blender-Projects/README.md

+# Blender 3.6+.
+Lighting will break in older versions

 ## Lighting

 - The HDR lighting was tested exclusively with Nea and may not produce optimal results with other characters.